xuzhidalao/Ruyi-Liu61.github.io/README.md

 This is the Dian Jiao's homepage updated in Apr, 2025.
 I aim to have an update on my site at least biannually.

 ## Updates
+- 2025.08.07 content updates
-- 2025.04.06 a full migration to the [al-folio]("https://github.com/alshedivat/al-folio") theme, contents updates
+- 2025.04.06 a full migration to the [al-folio]("https://github.com/alshedivat/al-folio") theme, content updates
 - 2025.02.14 content updates
 - 2024.10.12 content updates
 - 2024.06.02 content updates